Adrianapip/Adrianapip.github.io/content/articles/wagtail-for-my-tasty-pastry-blog.md

 If you're looking for a CMS that has good documentation, from a beginner's perspective, this may be a place to start.

-###Here are some good references that may help you alond your wagtail journey:
+###Here are some good references that may help you along your wagtail journey:

 [I found these tutorials sometimes more helpful than the official wagtail documentation.](https://www.accordbox.com/blog/wagtail-tutorials-building-blog-part-2/)